-Notebooks for iPad and iPhone
+Notebooks for iPhone and iPad

-Notebooks for iPad and iPhone comprises the functionality of a set of different apps: it is a Note Taker, a Word Processor, Markdown Editor, HTML to Markdown converter, a Task Manager, a File Organizer, a Clipboard manager, PDF converter and PDF Reader, an eBook Creator, a Document Converter and much more.
+Notebooks for iPad and iPhone combines the functionality of a whole set of different apps: it is a Note Taker, a Word Processor, Markdown Editor, HTML to Markdown converter, a Task Manager, a File Organizer, a Clipboard manager, PDF converter and PDF Reader, an eBook Creator, a Document Converter and much more.

 Declutter Your Home Screen

 Having all that in a single app avoids cluttering your iPad or iPhone with countless apps, and what is even more important: it helps you stay focussed on your work in a consistent environment, which makes you and your workflow more efficient.